Dumfries, Virginia: History

 The supporters of the shield are, on the left, a Piscataway brave, of the Powhatan Confederacy, the predominant tribe along the Potomac, in this area.
 On the right, a Colonial militiaman of 1775, when Colonel Henry Lee was company Commander.
 The shield in its upper quadrant, displays a sailing vessel of the period, and below the tobacco leaf, the first commodity, overlaid with shafts of wheat, the later commodity that supported the town.

 When Dumfries became the second leading port in Colonial America receiving tobacco from the upland, it rivaled New York, Philadelphia and Boston.
 Dumfries peaked in size and importance in 1763.
 For about 15 years Dumfries was a thriving port when several factors brought about its demise: the Revolutionary War, erosion and siltation, and the shift in the main shipping commodity (from tobacco to wheat and sugar).

 The Dumfries Cemetery contains burials of some of the Dumfries pioneers.

 Alexander Henderson built a house known as the Henderson House which still stands on a hill in Dumfries, as well as owning various land in Prince William Forest Park.
 Alexander was a merchant when the ports were booming in Dumfries.
 Alexander is famous for his son, United States Marine Corps commandant Archibald Henderson.

 The Leesylvania Archeological Site (44PW7), Old Hotel, and Weems-Botts Museum are listed on the National Register of Historic Places.

 Dumfries was combined with the community of Triangle, Virginia, to form Dumfries-Triangle in the 1950 United States census.
 However, the two communities were separated again by the time of the 1960 census.

+Government

+Dumfries operates under a council–manager form of government.
+Legislative authority is vested in the Town Council, which consists of the mayor and six council members elected at large.
+The council is responsible for establishing local policies, adopting ordinances, approving the town budget, and appointing the town manager.

+The town manager serves as the chief administrative officer of the town and is responsible for implementing council policies, overseeing municipal operations, preparing the annual budget, and supervising town staff.

+As of 2026, the mayor of Dumfries is Derrick R. Wood.

+State and federal representation

+Dumfries is represented in the Virginia Senate by Jeremy McPike (D–29th District) and in the Virginia House of Delegates by Margaret Franklin (D–23rd District).

+At the federal level, Dumfries is located in Virginia's 7th congressional district, which is represented by Eugene Vindman (D).
+Like all residents of Virginia, citizens of Dumfries are represented in the United States Senate by Tim Kaine and Mark Warner.